 Onyx River Facts

 - That statement holds true due to one startling fact.
-No true rivers exist anywhere on the entire continent.
+No true rivers exist anywhere on the entire continent on which it formed.
 Its geological uniqueness, though, along with that of other meltwater streams in Antarctica, makes these rare occurrences qualify as rivers.

-- The small but lovely Onyx River remains by far the largest of the nine semi-permanent meltwater streams present on the remote continent, however.
-The fabulous and intriguing site also serves as the most ecologically important of the nine.
+- The small but nonetheless lovely Onyx River remains by far the largest of the nine semi-permanent meltwater streams present on the remote continent, however.
+The fabulous and intriguing site also serves as the most ecologically important of the nine features.

-- Regardless of this fact, its waters do hold yet another surprise for us.
+- Regardless of this limiting factor, its waters still hold yet another surprise for us.
 Its water supports a remarkably diverse assortment of microscopic life.
-Indeed, the fascinating algae blooms that often form within its waters can sometimes be quite extensive.
+Indeed, the fascinating algae blooms that often form within its confines sometimes reach impressive dimensions.

 Related Articles